jlperona-teaching/ecs390-fall19/seminars/week09.md

 #### Scenario 2

-In office hours, a student gets increasingly frustrated when listening to your feedback on her recent work.
+In office hours, a student gets increasingly frustrated when listening to your feedback on their recent work.
-Eventually she has a hostile outburst, blaming your teaching skills for her difficulty with the assignments.
+Eventually they have a hostile outburst, blaming your teaching skills for their difficulty with the assignments.

 #### Scenario 3

 A student appears to be less motivated and not taking the work as seriously.
-When you meet with her in office hours, she makes it clear that she does not feel challenged and can finish her work much faster than her classmates.
+When you meet with them in office hours, they make it clear that they do not feel challenged and can finish their work much faster than their classmates.

 #### Discussion Prompts